Operating Systems Design and Implementation

 Presence is mandatory.
 Failure to show up without giving notice will result in a zero in the associated assignment.

-2 11-sep 15-sep Lab: environment setup Tutorial: Barrelfish and Tools Lecture: Capabilities
+2 09 Sept (Reserve CBTF) Lab: Environment Setup Tutorial: Barrelfish and Tools Lecture: Capabilities

 Drop deadline